mirroring using gitolite

 v2 mirroring users:

-There are several important differences in mirroring; it's best to start from a clean slate on all slaves, using this documentation.
+There are several important differences in mirroring; it's best to start from a clean slate on all copies, using this documentation.

 If you're not willing to do that, you may be able to use the older, more detailed, documentation here to manage the migration.
 However, I cannot support that (mainly due to lack of time).

-Mirroring is simple: you have one "master" server and one or more "slave" servers.
-The slaves get updates only from the master; to the rest of the world they are at best read-only.
+Mirroring is simple: you have one "master" server and one or more "copy" servers.
+The copies get updates only from the master; to the rest of the world they are at best read-only.

 In the following picture, each box (A, B, C, ...) is a repo.
 The master

-server for a repo is colored red, slaves are green.
+server for a repo is colored red, copies are green.
 Users only push to a

 master server (red), and the master server then does a